ksyv/holbertonschool-web_back_end/Session_authentication/README.md

     * Return the Session ID
   * The same <code>user_id</code> can have multiple Session ID - indeed, the <code>user_id</code> is the value in the dictionary <code>user_id_by_session_id</code>

 Now you an “in-memory” Session ID storing.
-You will be able to retrieve an  id based on a Session ID.
+You will be able to retrieve an <code>User</code> id based on a Session ID.

-`html
+`
 bob@dylan:~$ cat  main_1.py
 #!/usr/bin/env python3
 """ Main 1